LaxVolt/PostfixExamples/README.md

 recipient_access = not sure what this does as I did not use it

 ### Post configuration requirements.
 After modifying the configuration files (all except "main.cf") you need to convert them to a db file.
-This is achieved by the postconf command.
+This is achieved by the postmap command.
-Example: `postconf transport` or `postconf open_access`, etc
+Example: `postmap transport` or `postmap open_access`, etc

 Then you need to restart the postfix server for those changes to take effect.
 `postfix stop`, then `postfix reload`, then `postfix start`